playtena/Match3Test/README.md

 ### Game description.

 #### UI
 There are two screens in the game.
-Intro screen and gameplay screen On Intro screen there is a "Start" button on clicking which Gameplay screen is opened.
+Intro screen and gameplay screen.
+On Intro screen there is a "Start" button on clicking which Gameplay screen is opened.
 On Gameplay screen game board is drawn with color figure items.